Washington Monument: Specific inscribed stones

-Ottoman Sultan Abdul Mejid I donated $30,000 toward the construction of the Washington monument.
-The Sultans' donation was the largest single donation toward the building of the Washington Monument.
-The Sultan's intention was to bridge peace between the Ottomans and the Americans.
+Ottoman Sultan Abdul Mejid I donated $30,000 toward the construction of the Washington Monument as a symbol of peace between the Ottomans and the Americans.
 The stone containing the Turkish inscriptions commemorating this event is on the 190 foot level.
-The translation of the inscriptions state, "To support the continuation of true friendship Abdul Mejid Khan's clear and pure name was written on the lofty stone in Washington."
-It combines the works of two eminent calligraphers: an imperial tughra by Mustafa Rakım's student Haşim Efendi, and an inscription in jalī ta'līq script by Kazasker Mustafa Izzet Efendi, the calligrapher who wrote the giant medallions at Hagia Sophia in Istanbul.
+The abbreviated translation of the inscriptions states, "So as to strengthen the friendship between the two countries.
+Abdul-Mejid Kahn has also had his name written on the monument to Washington."

 One stone was donated by the Ryukyu Kingdom and brought back by Commodore Matthew C. Perry, but never arrived in Washington (it was replaced in 1989).

 Many of the stones donated for the monument carried inscriptions that did not commemorate George Washington.
 For example, one from the Templars of Honor and Temperance stated "We will not make, buy, sell, or use as a beverage, any spiritous or malt liquors, Wine, Cider, or any other Alcoholic Liquor."
 (George Washington himself had owned a whiskey distillery which operated at Mount Vernon after he left the presidency.)